webpack/changelog-v5/README.md

 - `optimization.nodeEnv` defaults to `false` in `none` mode
 - `optimization.splitChunks` `minRemainingSize` defaults to `minSize` (since alpha.13)
   - This will lead to less splitted chunks created in cases where the remaining part would be too small
+- `optimization.splitChunks` `maxAsyncRequests` and `maxInitialRequests` defaults was been increased to 30
 - `optimization.splitChunks.cacheGroups.vendors` has be renamed to `optimization.splitChunks.cacheGroups.defaultVendors`
 - `optimization.splitChunks.cacheGroups.defaultVendors.reuseExistingChunk` now defaults to `true` (since beta.7)
 - `resolve(Loader).cache` defaults to `true` when `cache` is used